 Pastor Bill Johnson said, “Many Christians practice practical atheism; they believe in the existence of God, but they turn to the ways of man to solve their problems.”
 He is exactly right too.
 It’s all around us in our daily decisions.
 We relegate to man what God desired for us to look to Him and Trust Him for – whether it is healing, finances, our emotional struggles, broken relationships, or our children.

-And equally, it’s not that we – the church at large – just turn to man for solving our problems, but we live (whether publicly or in our private lives) as natural/un-regenerated man.
-It is so in many instances the same in the eyes of the world by our day to day lifestyle and decisions, where we socialize, who we socialize with, and what we do that by every outward appearance looks like we are just another human being living in the world with nothing that outwardly differentiates our lives from that of a lost man.
+And equally, it’s not only that we – the church at large – turn to the world for solving our problems, but we live (whether publicly or in our private lives) as a spiritually un-regenerated man.
+Our day to day lifestyle and decisions, where we socialize, who we socialize with, and what we do bears no witness of God’s redemptive power.

 We lie, gossip, back bite, meddle in other people’s lives, pass judgment on those we either don’t understand or don’t agree with.
 We go to bars, drink in public, cuss, run towards sin at times, live in unrepentant sin, lack compassion towards those in need, and act unethically in our business dealings.
-Indeed, the Church at large lives as if there were no God – as practical atheists.
-There is nothing different between how we act and how the world acts, at least to an onlooking world who is looking for the hope of something better than what the world offers.
+Tragically, the Church at large, lives as if there were no God – as practical atheists.
+Practical atheists live no differently than how the world acts, at least to an onlooking world who is looking for the hope of something better than what the world offers.